Security breach affects millions of Galaxy smartphones, install update quickly

 “Have you ever thought that someone else could access your phone?
 Unfortunately, you’re right.”Says Alex Lisley, technical director of Cryptovirus.
 To prove its point, the company used the flaw to take control of several terminals, including the Galaxy S21 Ultra, Galaxy S10 + and Galaxy A10E.
 On the other hand, running devices An earlier version of Android than Android 9 (Like Android 8) are not vulnerable.

-On the same theme: Samsung has delivered over 100 million smartphones with significant security vulnerabilities!
+On the same topic: Samsung has shipped over 100 million smartphones with significant security vulnerabilities!

 Samsung has integrated a patch that has been alerted by Kryptowire February 2022 Security Update.
 If it is not yet, we advise you to install the latest security update available on your mobile as soon as possible.
 To do this, follow the steps below: